The anomaly that was not meant IIB: Introduction

 Undergirding all of this is the assumption that the duality group of type IIB strings is really retained at the quantum level.
 The duality group is first encountered as a global symmetry of the low-energy type IIB supergravity Lagrangian.
 But if it is truly a duality of quantum gravity it should actually be gauged: we should be allowed to introduce duality defects (indeed, these are predicted by F-theory \cite{Vafa:1996xn,Weigand:2010wm,Weigand:2018rez}, see \cite{Dierigl:2020lai} for a connection to Swampland arguments and the cobordism conjecture) and the type IIB partition function should sum over $\mathcal{G}_{\mathrm{IIB}}$ bundles.
 Furthermore, Swampland arguments also show that if $\mathcal{G}_{\mathrm{IIB}}$ is an exact symmetry of the theory, then it must be gauged (see e.g.~\cite{Vafa:2005ui,Banks:2010zn,Harlow:2018tng} and \cite{vanBeest:2021lhn} for a recent review).
 However, in order to be able to gauge a symmetry, it first needs to be anomaly free.
 Thus, if we take F-theory seriously and insist on gauging $\mathcal{G}_{\mathrm{IIB}}$, we are naturally led to the central question of this paper:

 One's first instinct might be that the answer must be a resounding ``No'', on account of the massive amount of evidence that we have accrued in favor of F-theory and the web of string dualities.
-Still, to our knowledge, there has been no direct verification of this important feature (see however \cite{Gaberdiel:1998ui,Minasian:2016hoh} which discuss a related anomaly).
-One obstacle in performing such a computation is that the evaluation of the partition function requires a detailed understanding of the self-dual field, and this has only recently been accomplished \cite{Hsieh:2020jpj} (see also \cite{Witten:1996hc, Belov:2006jd, Belov:2006xj, Monnier:2011rk,Monnier:2011mv,Monnier:2013kna, Heckman:2017uxe}).
+Still, to our knowledge, there has been no direct verification of this important feature (see however \cite{Gaberdiel:1998ui,Minasian:2016hoh} which discuss a related anomaly; see also \cite{Ibanez:1992hc}).
+One obstacle in performing such a computation is that the evaluation of the partition function requires a detailed understanding of the self-dual field, a topic which is notoriously difficult.
+We follow the presentation in \cite{Hsieh:2020jpj}, which builds on the seminal works \cite{Belov:2006jd, Belov:2006xj} and later work by Monnier (see also \cite{Witten:1996hc, Monnier:2011rk,Monnier:2011mv,Monnier:2013kna,DelZotto:2015isa, Heckman:2017uxe}).

-Following a general pattern, the duality anomaly is captured by an 11d topological quantum field theory, with 10d type IIB supergravity formally viewed as living on the boundary.\footnote{See for example references \cite{Seiberg:2018ntt, Hsieh:2019iba} (as well as \cite{Cordova:2019jnf, Cordova:2019uob}) for related analyses of duality anomalies in the context of quantum field theory.} Anomalies are captured by evaluating the partition function of the 11d anomaly theory on a general Euclidean background with $M = \partial X$:
+Following a general pattern, the duality anomaly is captured by an 11d topological quantum field theory, with 10d type IIB supergravity formally viewed as living on the boundary.\footnote{See for example references \cite{Martucci:2014ema, Assel:2016wcr, Lawrie:2018jut, Seiberg:2018ntt, Hsieh:2019iba} (as well as \cite{Cordova:2019jnf, Cordova:2019uob}) for related analyses of duality anomalies in the context of quantum field theory.} Anomalies are captured by evaluating the partition function of the 11d anomaly theory on a general Euclidean background with $M = \partial X$: